ashblue/fluid-stats/README.md

 Make your character stats container with the following instructions.
 Then attach the previously created collection.

-1. Right click on the project window and going to "Create -> Fluid -> Stats -> Container"
+1. Right click on the project window and select "Create -> Fluid -> Stats -> Container"
 1. Rename the created object "SampleCharacterStats"
 1. Attach the "DefaultStats" to the collection